nhjjr/cbptools/docs/source/processing/masking.rst

 space.
 The first example (Fig. 1a) shows a selected voxel that has too few neighbors that are part of the mask.
 As a result, the voxel is removed from the mask by having its value set to zero (the median).
 The second example (Fig. 1b) instead shows a selected voxel that is not part of the mask, but has many neighbors that are part of it.
 The selected voxel is added to the mask by having its value set to one.
 Lastly, the third example (Fig. 1c) shows a selected voxel that is part of the mask and has many neighbors that are likewise part of the mask.
 Its value remains unchanged, as the median is the same as its original value.

 Median filtering has the ability to ‘close’ small holes in a mask, remove single-voxel strands that portrude from the mask, or smoothen sharp borders.
-None of the aforementioned features naturally occur in a brain region and are common artifacts for hand-drawn ROIs.
+None of the aforementioned features naturally occur in a brain region and are common artefacts for hand-drawn ROIs.
 Hence, median filtering may be a useful tool to get rid of these small artifacts.
 However, for atlas-derived ROIs it is not a recommended option.

 .. figure:: ../_static/median_filtering.png
    :align: center

-   **Figure 1**.
+   **Fig. 1**.
 Median filtering example

 Remove seed voxels from target mask (optional)
 ----------------------------------------------
 When choosing this option, all seed voxels will be set to 0 in the target mask.
 This procedure can also optionally remove a border around the seed region to reduce the influence of smoothing.
 Application of this method ensures that :term:`ROI` to ROI (i.e., within-ROI) connectivity is ignored.
-WIthin-ROI connectivity (i.e., the connectivity between every pair of voxels within the seed mask) tends to be high due to their relative proximity to one another and may therefore dominate the clustering.
+Within-ROI connectivity (i.e., the connectivity between every pair of voxels within the seed mask) tends to be high due to their relative proximity to one another and may therefore dominate the clustering.
 Whether doing so leads to better or more biologically relevant parcellation results, however, is unclear.